shingyeung/contrib/README.md

 * You already have a domain name, or your router brand support one via DDNS, e.g. Asus
 * You are somewhat familiar with getting around in Linux command line
 * You known enough to edit a text file with vi in Linux
+* You are okay with setting up port forwarding on your home router, and know/accept the potential security risks or know how to protect your router from attacks.

 ## Get the hardware